nodejs/node/doc/api/child_process.md

 The `'error'` event is emitted whenever:

-1. The process could not be spawned, or
+* The process could not be spawned.
-2. The process could not be killed, or
+* The process could not be killed.
-3. Sending a message to the child process failed.
+* Sending a message to the child process failed.
+* The child process was aborted via the `signal` option.

 The `'exit'` event may or may not fire after an error has occurred.
 When listening to both the `'exit'` and `'error'` events, guard